joshuashoemaker/game-off-2016/README.md

 ###To Play
 Either clone the reposotory and host on a simple HTTP server or go to this address: https://joshuashoemaker.github.io/game-off-2016
 You may experience less bugs if you play on your own server.

+###Controls
+Left/Right to move.
+Up to accent air vents.
+Space to Jump.
+CTRL to Hack.